Best Core Exercises For Men To Get Rock Solid Abs

 21. Dumbbell Farmers Walk

-It is a great exercise for building your abdominal muscles and improving your grip strength.
+It is a great exercise for building your core muscles and improving your grip strength.

-Farmer walk also improves your overall strength and functional fitness by strengthening your core, back, glutes, legs, and gait.
+Farmer walk also improves your overall strength and functional fitness by strengthening your abs, back, glutes, legs, and gait.

 It is a strength and conditioning exercise in which you hold a heavy load in each hand while walking.